1. Where is the District Nursing office located?

 27. Can I be admitted sooner if I go to another campus?

-There is a possibility.
-However, please keep in mind that programs on other campuses may only begin in the fall term.
+There is a possibility, but be sure to consider whether choosing to travel a longer distance to another campus might negatively impact your available study time and/or cause transportation issues.
+Keep in mind that programs on other campuses may only begin in the fall term.
 Both Ankeny and Boone have fall and spring starts.
 Carroll, Newton, and Urban campus begin cohorts each fall.
+Also, consider the format of the nursing program, since some campuses require summer courses and others do not.
+Once you've started the nursing program, you cannot transfer to the nursing program at another campus.

 28. Can I put my name on more than one waiting list?